Darkpfeffer/movie_api/README.md

 The API is hosted at https://myflix-5sws.onrender.com

-To check Endpoints and CORS, please visit https://myflix-5sws.onrender.com/docs/global.html
+To check Endpoints and CORS, please visit https://myflix-5sws.onrender.com/docs/global.html or https://myflix-5sws.onrender.com/documentation.html

 ### User stories used to create project
 - As a user, I want to be able to receive information on movies, directors, and genres so that I can learn more about movies I’ve watched or am interested in.